xuChenSJTU/ETL-master/README.md

 CUDA_VISIBLE_DEVICES=gpu_num python main_my.py --dataset=amazon3 --reg=1.0

 In this way, you can get he results.
 Besides, if you want to run the variants of ETL, just follow the same way while with different main files.

-This paper is submitted to a journal and we would release more information later.

 **If you find this paper or codes useful, please cite our paper.
 Thank you!**